 Since its inception in 1982, The Summit League recorded several transcendent moments that resonate on the national stage.
 While known as the Mid-Continent Conference, the league’s first two decades produced a pair of appearances in the NCAA Men’s Basketball Tournament’s “Sweet 16” and the Women’s College World Series as well as three individual NCAA Track and Field Champions.

-Last season, Denver became the first Summit League team to reach an NCAA Final Four when its men’s soccer team advanced to the College Cup semifinal round.
+In 2016, Denver became the first Summit League team to reach an NCAA Final Four when its men’s soccer team advanced to the College Cup semifinal round.
 The season prior, South Dakota won The Summit League’s first national postseason team tournament title by claiming the WNIT crown in women’s basketball.
 Oral Roberts gave The Summit League its initial baseball regional crown and Super Regional appearance in 2006 and three years later, North Dakota State became the league’s first softball team to achieve the same feat.
-The 2008-09 season also saw South Dakota State’s women’s basketball team carry a national ranking throughout a majority of the year and cap its season with an NCAA Tournament first round victory.
+The 2008-09 season also saw South Dakota State’s women’s basketball team carry a national ranking throughout a majority of the year and cap its season with an NCAA Tournament first-round victory.
 In 2014, North Dakota State gained the national spotlight with a victory in the NCAA Men’s Basketball Tournament Round of 64.
 In 2014-15, North Dakota State finished in the national Top 25 softball rankings, one of six league teams to achieve a national ranking in their respective sport that year.

 Throughout its history, The Summit League has produced 11 NCAA Championships, three Olympic medalists and numerous All-Americans in the sports of track and field, swimming and diving and cross country.
-Several professional athletes and draft choices have come directly from The Summit League, including three Major League Baseball first round picks, a pair of NBA first round choices, and two WNBA selections.
+Several professional athletes and draft choices have come directly from The Summit League, including three Major League Baseball first-round picks, a pair of NBA first-round choices, and two WNBA selections.
 In addition, Summit Leaguers compete in the MLS, and on the PGA and LPGA Tours.
 Former Summit Leaguer Kevin Duckworth (NBA) was a two-time all-star during his professional career.

 The Summit League announced the formation of its Hall of Fame during its 35th anniversary season in 2016-17.
 The inaugural class celebrated eight decorated individuals who combined for 17 league Player or Coach of the Year awards, eight All-America honors, an Olympic Gold medal, and a World Series title.